bandframework/surmise/README.rst

 From the command line, use the following command to install surmise::

  pip install surmise
+ pip install surmise[scikit-learn]      # to include scikit-learn in installation pip install surmise[all]               # to include all optional dependencies

+The package scikit-learn is required by specific method stated above.
+These packages can be installed along with surmise via the commands listed.

 The list of available .whl files can be found under `PyPI-wheel`_.
 If a wheel file for your preferred platform is not listed, surmise has to be built from source,